postandcourier/infant-mortality/two-main-text.md

 For black South Carolinians, the numbers are bleaker.
 Two out of every five blacks are obese compared to about one in four of whites.

-And then the role of less tangible factors come into play.
+And then, less tangible factors come into play.

 An increasing number of studies, including some cited by the National Institutes of Health, theorize that the cumulative level of stress from dealing with real and perceived racism takes a health toll on blacks and may account for part of the high infant mortality rate.